OgSkiddle/OgSkiddle/README.md

 ## I'm a Student and Programmer

-- 👨‍ I´m 20yo.
+- 👨‍ I´m 22yo.
-- 👨‍💻 I’m currently studying 'Computer Science and engineering' and working at 'Deloitte'.
+- 👨‍💻 I’m currently studying 'Computer Science and engineering'.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play Call Of Duty and GTA Roleplay.